spring-cloud/spring-cloud-kubernetes/README.md

 ### Kubernetes Profile Autoconfiguration

-When the application is run inside Kubernetes a profile named `kubernetes` will automatically get activated.
+When the application runs as a pod inside Kubernetes a Spring profile named `kubernetes` will automatically get activated.
-This allows the user to customize the configuration that will be applied in and out of kubernetes *(e.g. different dev and prod configuration)*.
+This allows the developer to customize the configuration, to define beans that will be applied when the Spring Boot application is deployed within the kubernetes platform *(e.g. different dev and prod configuration)*.

 ### Ribbon discovery in Kubernetes